 And after a few months in Paris, I am once again living in Belgium and moored at the river port of Liège as I live on a motorboat.

-As far as my writing is concerned, in January 2016, the editor has published in French the report of my pilgrimage to the Thais Buddhist hermits’ meditation places (in the pipeline: translation in English).
+As far as my writing is concerned, in January 2016, the editor has published in French the report of my pilgrimage to the Thais Buddhist hermits’ meditation places (see Our books; in the pipeline, translation in English).
 The descriptive manuscript that relates my encounter with western contemporary Catholic hermits has also been edited in January 2017; the analysis of the overall field data was printed in May 2017.
 Regarding the Buddhist hermits, the book which explains the methodology and which proposes a thorough data analysis with numerous photos is to be published on June 2019 (See Nos livres).